Understanding Stress Leave in Ontario

 How is Stress Leave Different from Regular Leave?

-Stress leave specifically addresses mental health concerns, allowing employees to recover and seek treatment without job loss fears.
-Regular leave serves various purposes, like vacation, personal matters, or religious observances, and generally is not intended for health-related issues unless classified as sick leave.
+Stress leave specifically addresses mental health concerns, allowing employees to recover and seek treatment with minimal job loss fears.
+Regular leave can serve a variety of purposes, like vacation, personal matters, or religious observances, and generally is not intended for health-related issues unless classified as sick leave.

-Protections for stress leave under the Ontario Human Rights Code and Employment Standards Act (ESA) include job security and required accommodations for returning employees.
-Regular leave, while protected under the ESA for vacation and statutory holidays, may not offer the same level of job protection for personal or unpaid leave.
+There are certain protections for stress leave that are set out under the Ontario Human Rights Code and Employment Standards Act (ESA).
+Some of these safety measures include protections for job security and mandated accommodations for returning employees.
+Regular leave, while protected under the ESA for vacation and statutory holidays, might not offer the same level of job protection for stress leave.

 Donich Law - In the News